 Reverse: Jesus Christ facing seating on the throne.
 Initials IC-XC (Jesus Christ).
-Lillie's above the throne.
+Lilies above the throne.

 Comment: Lord of Kosovo, youngest son of Vuk Brankovic and a brother of Djuradj Vukovic Brankovic.
 Extremely rare coin and only known type issued by two brothers together.
-There is no known coin issued by Lazar alone like there are many issued by his brother Djuradj.
+There is no known coin issued by Lazar alone.

-There are only 8 registered examples including stars and crosses instead of lillies on the reverse.
+There are only 8 registered examples including stars and crosses instead of lilies on the reverse.